← Back to Stories

 Key details reported by multiple sources:

-• The first confirmed case in South Australia was reported on June 24 in a giant petrel at Knights Beach
+• The first H5 case in South Australia was confirmed on June 24 in a giant petrel found at Knights Beach.

 Points of Difference